rickomax/psxprev/README.md

   -log       : write output to log file
-  -debug     : output file format details and other information -error     : show error (exception) messages when reading files -nocolor   : disable colored console output -noverbose/-quiet : don't write output to console
+  -debug     : output file format details and other information -error     : show error (exception) messages when reading files -noverbose/-quiet : don't write output to console

 program options:
-  -drawvram  : draw all loaded textures to VRAM (not advised when scanning many files) -olduv     : use old UV alignment that less-accurately matches the PlayStation
+  -drawvram  : draw all loaded textures to VRAM (not advised when scanning many files)
 ```